-Fidel does not issue Auth transactions (transactions which have been authorised, but are pending and waiting to be cleared by the bank and card schemes) in real-time for merchant's using Payment Facilitators, or PayFacs (such as Discover, Square, iZettle, PayPal or Sumup).
+Fidel does not issue Auth transactions (transactions which have been authorized, but are pending and waiting to be cleared by the bank and card schemes) in real-time for merchant's using Payment Facilitators, or PayFacs (such as Discover, Square, Toast, iZettle, PayPal or Sumup).

-To explain further why this is, there is no requirement for PayFacs to issue MIDs (Merchant IDs) on Auth transactions.
-This means that PayFac's Auth data waiting to be cleared may not always be accurate prior to the transaction being cleared.
+To explain further - there are no requirement for PayFacs to issue MIDs (Merchant IDs) on Auth transactions.
+This means that PayFacs Auth data waiting to be cleared may not always be accurate prior to the transaction being cleared.
 For this reason, Fidel does not release Auth data for merchant's using PayFacs in real-time.

 Tracking Transactions when Using Payment Facilitators (such as iZettle, Sumup, Square or Paypal)

 Viewing transactions using PayFacs can be tricky since facilitators aggregate all transactions under one Merchant ID (MID) per retailer.
-What this means is that when viewing transactions on the Fidel dashboard, you will see a single location for all retailer locations.
+This means that when viewing transactions on the Fidel dashboard, you will see a single location for all retailer locations.

 Why are My Transactions Taking so Long to Show Up on the Fidel Dashboard?

-Transactions which use the same issuer and acquirer bank can take up to 10 working days to process.
-This happens because the transactions don't need to go to a card network to obtain authorisation, and thus is processed in a non-standard form.
+Transactions which use the same issuer and acquirer bank can take up to 10 business days to process.
+This happens because the transactions don't need to go to a card network to obtain authorization, and are therefore processed in a unique manner.

 Merchant Batch Processing